-When you map an SMB share, the client and server negotiate the SMB version and features like SMB encryption.
-After you enable the SMB encryption flag for a volume, the CVS SMB server requires SMB encryption.
+When you map an SMB share, the client and server negotiate the SMB version and features, such as SMB encryption.
+After you enable SMB encryption for a volume, the CVS SMB server requires SMB encryption.
 This means that only SMB3 clients that support SMB encryption can access the volume.

 To verify whether your SMB connection is using SMB encryption, map a CVS share and run the following PowerShell command: